lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - Home button remains light grey and consistently styled across pages.

   - When card and Where card affordances:
-    - When the year is not selected, the inline year input on the `When?` card shows placeholder text "Year".
+    - When the year is not selected, the inline year input on the `When?` card shows placeholder text "Choose a year".
-    - When the location is not selected, the trailing label on the `Where?` card shows italic placeholder text "Location".
+    - When the location is not selected, the trailing label on the `Where?` card shows italic placeholder text "Choose a location".
+    - The Where placeholder no longer truncates; it is non-truncated and clickable.
+Clicking "Choose a location" focuses the inline year input so the user can begin typing a year immediately.
     - Add a small spacer below the `Where?` card for breathing room on the page (`<div class="h-6" aria-hidden>`), placed after the card.
 Implemented in `src/components/layouts/GameLayout1.tsx` immediately after the `Where?` card.
     - Where search input: a subtle clear (X) button appears when text is present; clicking it clears the input and closes the results dropdown while keeping focus for immediate re-typing.
 Implemented in `src/components/HomeMap.tsx`.